 The following minimal requirements will satisfy the Educational Specialist Certificate in Educational Leadership & Policy Analysis.

 At least ten (10) additional courses including at least thirty (30) graduate credits selected from any courses in Educational Leadership & Policy Analysis.
-(A maximum of three (3) graduate credits of 990, or 999 may be included in the 30 credits.)
+(A maximum of three (3) graduate credits of ELPA 990 or ELPA 999 may be included in the 30 credits.)
 Students seeking Superintendent Certification need to incorporate required coursework into Category III.
-In addition to the Category II course work, superintendent certification requires:
+In addition to Category II course work, Superintendent Certification requires:

 At least two (2) courses including six (6) graduate credits of research courses distributed as follows:

-The research requirement for the Educational Specialist Certificate shall be satisfied by completing Educational Leadership & Policy Analysis 824, Field Research Designs and Methodologies in Educational Administration.
+2. The research requirement for the Educational Specialist Certificate shall be satisfied by completing ELPA 824.

 At least two (2) courses including six (6) graduate credits of supporting coursework in teaching and learning (typically one course in curriculum and instruction and one additional course).
 Additional courses in teaching and learning are recommended.